04 - Cassandra

 We first have to create a virtual switch in NAT mode to build our own subnet which has also an uplink to the outside world.

-To get the environment on the iot-lab-vsrvr like pictured above invoke the bash script:
+To get the environment on the iot-lab-vsrvr as pictured above, invoke the bash script:

 Command